Duijndam-Dev/TopoLib/Readme.md

 There is an explanation of the purpose of each variable, in this case **SourceCrs** is highlighted.
 Clicking `Help on this function` will bring up the precompiled help file with extra information on how to use this function.

+When all required packages have been installed from GitHub, it is time to build the project.
+As part of the Post-build events, the batch file `build.bat` is called that creates a `publish` folder at the root of the project.
+Step into this folder and step down to select the proper version of Excel you are using (x64 or x86).
+Then double-click the *.xll file, to load the Add-In.
+Once the Add-In is loaded, the UDF's are recognized by Excel and you can run the example spreadsheet(s).

-Please have fun using the tool and make improvement suggestions if you'd have these...
+An installation script will be created to store the *.xll and associated files in the right folder on your PC.
+Right now, please double click the *.xll file to get it loaded.
+Have fun using the tool and make improvement suggestions if you'd have these...